ezylang/pages-playground/README.md

 # EvalEx Documentation

-For documentation, EvalEx uses GitHub pages, which uses Jekyll to transform markdown to a static HTML site.
+For documentation, EvalEx uses GitHub Pages, which uses Jekyll to transform markdown to static HTML.

-The site HTML is generated, whenever the
+The site HTML is generated, whenever something is committed to the main branch.

+Jekyll will then transform all files it finds in the "docs" directory.

-For the layout, the JustTheDocs template is used, which supports a lot of good things like sidebar menu, page hierarchy and searching.
+For the layout, the JustTheDocs template is used, which supports a lot of good things like a sidebar menu, page hierarchy and searching.

 ## EvalEx documentation home: